Passing out Futures...

 And long division was just the prop.
 What we were all learning was listening, acceptance, focus, determination, cooperation, problem-solving, respect, and appreciation, just to name a few.
 I am in schools on a regular basis and it has been years, if at all, that I have seen so much delivered and received within a lesson.
 It gave me such hope...

 If we show up as educators to teach a subject, we may impart some knowledge.
 If we show up to improve test scores, we will likely not have much to show for a hard day's work.
-And if we show up as this teacher did, ready to reach the hearts of students, we will succeed beyond measure.
+And if we show up as this teacher did, ready to reach the hearts and minds of students, we will succeed beyond measure.

 Thank you, Mr. Jones